Edit

 Push notifications

-Push notifications allow you send information from your cloud service to your app in a performance-optimized way.
+Push notifications allow you to send information from your cloud service to your app in a performance-optimized way.
 Push notifications include raw notifications, badge notifications, and toast notifications sent from your cloud service.

 • Have a back-up mechanism for when notifications don't work.